Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 apps.py defines the app\'s configuration, including its name and default auto field.

-models.py defines the ParkingLot and ParkingLotMonitor models.
-The ParkingLot model has fields for id, name, address, hours, isPaidParking, latitude, longitude, image, and parking_spaces.
-The ParkingLotMonitor model has fields for id, parkingLot, name, latitude,longitude, probabilityParkingAvailable, free_parking_spaces, dateTimeLastUpdated, status, and image.
+models.py defines the data structures of ParkingLot and ParkingLotMoniton.

 ![Diagram Description automatically
-generated](./docs/images/thesis/media/image14.png){width="1.6993766404199475in"
+generated](./docs/images/thesis/media/image17.png){width="1.6993766404199475in"
 height="3.2812445319335084in"}

+Figure 15: Class Diagram

 serializers.py defines the serializers used to convert the ParkingLot and ParkingLotMonitor models to JSON format for use in the app\'s API.